 Step 6

-Place in pan and repeat with the other toasts until the pan is filled but the pieces are not touching each other.
+Place bread slices in a greased pan and repeat with the other toasts until the pan is filled but the pieces are not touching each other.

 Step 7